There's Treasure in Them Thar Hills!

 Asked if potentially the gold found in the train could add to the bank's reserves, Belka said: "I think nobody (at the central bank) even thought to devote a second to this issue.
 This is some hoax."

 Now, this guy oozes credibility.
-Personally, I also remain suspicious, and will remain so until I see the train.
-But, this story is fairly typical of outrageous claims of Nazi finds through the years that turned out to be hoaxes (such as the infamous "Hitler Diaries" of the '80s), so it remains of interest.
-And who know, maybe there is such a train, but not necessarily where they think it is.
+Personally, I also remain suspicious and will remain so until I see the train.
+But, this story is fairly typical of outrageous claims of "stunning" World War II finds through the years that turned out to be hoaxes (such as the infamous "Hitler Diaries" of the '80s), so it remains of interest.
+And who knows, maybe there is such a train, but not necessarily where they think it is.

 "We have irrefutable evidence it exists," Koper told TVP Friday, adding that "we aren't responsible for the media circus surrounding the train."Koper also said that they themselves have sufficient funds to dig the train up themselves.
 The problem, though, is that the supposed location lies next to active train tracks that have had to be closed due to the spectacle, which has drawn many other treasure hunters to the scene.

-Update 9 September 2015As often is the case with fantabulous Nazi finds, the news flow about this "epic find" has slowed drastically since the end of August.
-Word now is that the train is not in fact next to existing tracks, but instead is in a "heavily forested" region.
+Update 9 September 2015As often is the case with "stunning" World War II finds, the news flow about this one has slowed drastically since the end of August, after an actual investigation was undertaken.
+Word now is that the train is not, in fact, next to existing tracks, but instead is in a "heavily forested" region.

 Reports are that the Polish military has cleared the supposed site of the supposed hidden gold train.
 They intend to commence digging.
 The train is said to be several meters down - that's what ground-penetrating radar suggests - so the Polish soldiers intend to dig down exactly one meter.